HomeScalp MicropigmentationServicesBlogReviewsAboutContact

 Best Haircuts (in order):

 1. 1.
-Short textured crop with high fade (42%) — Keep curls short on top (1-2 inches), fade sides tight.
-Modern and low-maintenance.
+Short textured crop with high fade - Keep curls short on top and the sides tight.

 2. 2.
-Curly top with skin/high fade (28%) — Embrace curls on top, eliminate bulk on sides.
+Curly top with skin/high fade - Embrace curl on top while removing bulk on the sides.

 3. 3.
-Buzz cut with fade (18%) — Shortest option, eliminates curl management entirely.
+Buzz cut with fade - Shortest option and easiest curl management.

 4. 4.
-Medium curly with taper (12%) — Only if you enjoy styling and have defined curl pattern.
+Medium curly with taper - Best if you enjoy styling and have a defined curl pattern.

 Styling Tips: